-This robust full-text database provides the most relevant information on thousands of authors and their works across literary disciplines and timeframes—to give students, teachers and librarians a complete foundation of literary reference works to meet any and all of their research or instructional needs.
+This robust full-text database provides the most relevant information on thousands of authors and their works across literary disciplines and timeframes.
+It gives students, teachers and librarians a complete foundation of literary reference works to meet any and all of their research or instructional needs.

 The World’s Most Extensive Literary Reference Resource

-In addition to all of the content in Literary Reference Center, Literary Reference Center Plus includes full-text resources focusing on plays/drama, poetry, religious literature, and children's literature.
-This database also includes volumes of fantasy/science fiction, contemporary literature, world philosophy and religious literature, and literary study guides covering American Literature, English Literature, and literary genres.
+Literary Reference Center Plus includes full-text resources focusing on plays/drama, poetry, religious literature and children's literature.
+This database also includes volumes of fantasy/science fiction, contemporary literature, world philosophy and religious literature, and literary study guides covering American Literature, English Literature and literary genres.

 - Critical Survey of Shakespeare’s Sonnets that provides historical context and analysis for 25 of the Bard's sonnets